Trading involves high risk. Please inquire prior to trading.

 Going against traditional trading instincts

-Traditional traders usually hold the stock for short/medium term, but scalping doesn’t follow traditional trading.
+Traditional traders usually hold the stock for short/medium term, but scalping doesn’t follow traditional stocks trading.
 Scalpers have the discipline to jump in and off the stock even if that stock is in an uptrend.
 Traditional traders will often hold the stock under the impression that it will continue to climb.

 Scalping strategies for beginners